databricks/diviner/docs/grouped_pmdarima.rst

 The arguments for the :py:meth:`predict <diviner.GroupedPmdarima.predict>` method are:

 n_periods
     The number of future periods to generate from the end of each group's series.
-The predicted series beings from a single period frequency in the future from the end of the training data's series ordering.
+The first value of the prediction forecast series will begin at one periodicity value after the end of the training series.
+    For example, if the training series was of daily data from 2019-10-01 to 2021-10-02, the start of the prediction series output would be 2021-10-03 and continue for ``n_periods`` days from that point.

 predict_col
-    *[Optional]* The name to be generated that contains the column of forecasted data.
+    *[Optional]* The name to use for the generated column containing forecasted data.
 Default: ``"yhat"``

 alpha
     *[Optional]* Confidence interval significance value for error estimates.
 Default: ``0.05``.